 Our People

-Our people are the force behind uniQure success—here are a few of their stories.
+Our people are the force behind uniQure’s success—here are a few of their stories.

 Nathalie Pech-Zwahlen

-Nathalie Pech-Zwahlen joined our Amsterdam office in 2015 and today serves as our VP of Global Portfolio and Program Management.
+Nathalie Pech-Zwahlen joined our Amsterdam office in 2015 and today serves as our VP, Strategic Planning Lead.

 In her role, she works with all departments at uniQure to come up with an agreed execution strategy for our drug development programs – ensuring that our teams work well together to keep the programs on track and achieve uniQure’s goals.